T1taniumF0rge-Industries-Inc/Software/CONTRIBUTING.md

 > - You may want to add new languages to the repo (for now, we don't have official BASH scripts, but if you wanted you could create a new folder named BASHSoft and go from there making your own BASH scripts)
 > - For individual small files, it is best to use the web editor as this repository will take about 30 minutes on average to clone using Git BASH, since this repo is 35.6GB on a local computer.
 > - If you still want to use Git BASH, it is highly recommended to use the [Developer File Area](/DEVELOPER.md) to avoid any potential failure
+> - Your code may generate new security warnings.
+While not ideal, our team will review the situation and will make a decision based on the code.
+> -

 ### Example Case: